Yosip Khnanisho

-Mār Yōsip Khnanisho (ܡܪܝ ܝܘܣܦ ܚܢܢܝܫܘܥ), the twelfth Metropolitan or Matran of Shemsdin from 1918 to 1977.
+Mār Yōsip Khnanisho (ܡܪܝ ܝܘܣܦ ܚܢܢܝܫܘܥ), is the twelfth Metropolitan or Matran of Shemsdin from 1918 to 1977.
+He is a saint in the Assyrian Church of the East.

 Life

 Hakkari

 As it was the custom for an uncle to pass on to the first born nephew the Sacred Episcopal Office, Yōsip's mother abstained from meats until the child's birth and weaning.

 Yosip was born in 1893 into the Mar Khnanishu family, a family from which had come twelve Metropolitan Archbishops.
-He lived in the Village of Mar Ishoo in the region of Shamisdan in modern-day Turkey, near the monastery of Mar Ishoo, which had been built at the beginning of the 5th century.
-He studied with Rev. Rehana, his father's uncle and head of the Seminary in Mar Ishu Monastery.
+He lived in the Village of Mar Ishoo in the region of Shamisdan in modern-day Turkey, near the monastery of Mar Ishoo, which had been built at the beginning of the 5th century. father's uncle and head of the Seminary in Mar Ishu Monastery.

 Yosip was ordained a deacon at age 12 and ordained as a priest in 1912 at the age of 20.
 In 1914, he was sent as a delegate to participate in a meeting at the patriarchal cell in Qudchanis to discuss the effects of World War I on the Church and the nation and prepare for the changes that were expected to take place.
 While there, he was consecrated a Bishop on August 10, 1914 at age 22.
 He remained in Qudchanis until 1916.
 When the Assyrian Christians sought a safe haven elsewhere, Yosip took a great number of believers to the city of Baqooba.